Basics: Microservices and FaaS – a fad or a real difference?

 To run the entire application, that is to make it available to the outside world because so far it’s local, we need to deploy our package to an application server (Tomcat).
 But packaging your components into an EAR(Enterprise Application aRchive) or WAR(Web Application Resource) brings out a monolith at the end.

 - The growth of an application is undeniable, so the codebase behind it must equal the increase.
-By the late stages of development, the development environment can be overloaded each time it attempts to load the application, thus reducing developer productivity.
+By the late stages of development, the development environment risks overload events for each app load attempt, thus productivity drops at developers’ end.

-- Since the application is packaged in one EAR/WAR, two main problems arise: changing the stack and refactoring.
+- With apps packaged in one EAR/WAR, two main problems unfold: changing the stack and refactoring.
 For the first problem, a lot of reverse-engineering is going to take place and is no easy task if the application size soars thousands of lines.
 As for the second problem, it makes life a living hell because changing one end can impact the whole application functionality.

 - A big problem is the point of failure in monolithic applications.
 If any single component fails, well you must bid farewell to the entire app.
 Now, imagine a modern-day website that has login and payment capabilities.
 Moreover, deploying the whole package means it must make use of a shared resource pool.
 Processing power is limited and at some point in time, because a badly written function bleeds resources, the whole application’s performance will go down.